 While you wait for your biopsy results

 Stay busy.
-Keep up with your normal routine.
+Keep your normal routine.
 Do things you enjoy.

 Talk with your family and friends.
 Use your support system.
 Talking about your fears may make them a little less worrisome.

 Get informed.
-Learn about pathology reports, possible results and potential next steps from trusted organizations like Susan G. Komen®.
-This will help you make informed decisions.
-You may feel more in control if you know what to expect.
+Learn about possible results and potential next steps from trusted organizations like Susan G. Komen®.
+This may help you feel more in control.

 Understanding your diagnosis

 If the biopsy results show you have breast cancer, learning about the factors that affect prognosis and treatment can help you understand your diagnosis.
 Then, together with your health care provider, you can make informed decisions about your treatment.

 You may want to ask a family member or friend to join you when you talk with your health care provider.
 They may be able to help with understanding and gathering information.